thomas-buechler-ulm/gedmap/README.md

 - hisat2 (version 2.2.1) from http://daehwankimlab.github.io/hisat2/manual/)
 - samtools
 - vg ( version v1.37.0-11-g2f6837d33) from https://github.com/vgteam/vg
-- If not installed in the home directory please set paths of the installation directory in the 'PATHS' file.

 # Rerun experiments

+Set correct paths in the PATHS file.
+(Not nescessary if all software tools are installed in your home directory.)

 	make data
 	make all_eperiments